Onkar-2803/GetRepoMap/readme.md

 - Add files of which repomap you want in test_files.
 - Pass the file name in get_repo_map.py
 - Run get_repo_map.py
+- If you get pkg_resources error then do: pip install setuptools